Ben's Engineering Blog

 The above features are available without JS running on the client.
 A server should be ready to receive the browser's requests and do stuff.

 Progressive enhancement can be implemented in any framework that supports server-side rendering.
 Although some frameworks have helpers for making this easier or the cow path.
-Additionally, the hydration](#hydration) step can then add event listeners to override the default browser functionality.
+Additionally, the hydration step can then add event listeners to override the default browser functionality. progressive enhancement is not partial hydration.

 But doing PE is better than not doing PE.
 The site should be as functional as it can be because JS (the hydration) may have not run yet, at all or may have failed.